eshinhw/quant-portfolio-visualizer/README.md

 - If currently in long trade and bearish crossover occurs, exit the long trade.
 - If currently in short trade and bullish crossover occurs, exit the short trade.

+## Overall Comments

+I've tried other short-term strategies like Volatility Breakout and Reversal but none of them really worked well in FX markets.

 <!-- ## Monthly Support/Resistance Reversal Strategy

 ### 1. Determine Investment Universe